xuxiyang1993/Multi_MCTS_Guidance_Separation_Assurance/README.md

 ## Install

 This repository is only testesd under Python 3.6.
-To install the dependent packages, run
+To install the dependencies, run

 ```
 pip install -r requirements.txt